 And when Liz arrived on stage, she was as magical as she always is.

 She guided us through writing six letters to ourselves – covering Courage, Enchantment, Persistence, Permission, Trust and Divinity.
 Such a simple exercise on the surface, and so incredibly powerful, as words so often are.
 The energy changed with each letter.
 And the thing that moved me most was how, though we were 1000 strangers, we all recognised each other.
-We shared each other’s fears, each other’s joy, each other’s struggles.
+We shared each other’s fears, each other’s joys and each other’s struggles.
 We are all more alike than we know.

 I found a multitude of things within myself that I had suspected but not acknowledged.
 It was perfect timing as I have just handed in my notice at the day job, to focus on Ink Drops, photography and mermaiding full time.
 Eek!